Third suspect arrested in killing of Esmeralda Gonzalez

 Authorities say Esmeralda Gonzalez was missing for five months before a tip led police to her body earlier this month.
 Detectives located it in the desert encased in a homemade concrete and a wooden structure.

-An arrest report revealed the 24-year-old was a prostitute and hired by Prestipino.
+An arrest report revealed police were tipped off that the 24-year-old was a prostitute and hired by Prestipino.
+According to the arrest report, Gonzalez was in the adult entertainment industry.

 After using meth together in his home, the two argued.
 Prestipino then strangled her after she punched him in the face and threatened to call the police.

 Investigators suspect Prestipino held Gonzalez against her will at his home.
-The report reveals she died after being injected with pool cleaner.
+The report reveals she likely died after being injected with pool cleaner.